redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

 Create the File App-Block
 =========================

-This chapter explains how to create a block to handle a file which can be rendered on a page as a link or its content rendered directly on the page.
+This chapter explains how to create a block to handle a file, which can be rendered on a page as a link and the UI to manage it.

 In this chapter you will learn: